 Avner Shalev, Chairman of the Yad Vashem Directorate

-Avner Shalev Yad Vashem Chairman’s Award Endowed by the generous support of Daniela and Leon Constantiner, New York
+Avner Shalev Yad Vashem Chairman’s Award Endowed by the generous support of Michaela and Leon Constantiner, New York

 2018: "Black Honey, The Life and Poetry of Avraham Sutskever", Uri Barabash

 The film is significant because it introduces us to Avraham Sutzkever, the most prominent Yiddish poet of the twentieth century.
 Barbash draws a portrait of Sutzkever the man and the artist, stressing not only the centrality of the Holocaust in Sutzkever's work, but also, the latter's lifelong commitment to Yiddish poetry, even in Israel, where he did not receive the recognition he deserved.

 The Jury: Susan Engel, Dan Michman, Amichai Greenberg.